jessfraz/blog/content/post/building-container-images-securely-on-kubernetes.md

 ## So is this secure?

 Well I am running that pod as user 1000.
-Granted it does have access to a raw proc without masks the nested containers do not.
-They have `/proc` set as read-only and masked paths.
+Granted it does have access to a raw proc without masks... the nested containers do not.
+The nested containers have `/proc` set as read-only and masked paths.
 The nested containers also use a default seccomp profile denying privileged operations that should not be allowed.